-L: Lectures T: Tutorial P: Practical Cr: Credits Evaluation:
+L: Lectures T: Tutorial P: Practical Cr: Credits

+Evaluation:

 The performance of a student in each course is evaluated in terms of percentage of marks with a provision for conversion to grade point.
 Evaluation for each course shall be done by a continuous internal assessment (CIA) by the concerned course teacher as well as by end semester examination and will be consolidated at the end of course.
-The components for continuous internal assessment are;
+The components for continuous internal assessment are:

+internal assessment are,

-One Test 15 Marks
+One Test 10 Marks

 Assignments / Lab Practical 10 Marks

 Attendance 5 Marks

-Total 30 Marks
+Total 25 Marks